 Notice how the print and print & web subscriptions are exactly the same price.

 Remember the jam experiment that showed the paradox of choice in the beginning of this post?
 If you contrast it with the decoy effect, you’ll see that they don’t contradict each other.
-Which means we can test different combinations of all these principles to optimize our stores, using the winning principles to persuade more visitors more often.
+Which means we can test different combinations of all these principles to optimize our stores, using the winning principles to influence buying behaviors more often.

 BONUS: Pull the Trigger… For More Conversions